Mortgage

 • First-time homebuyer restrictions: None

-Good Neighbor Next Door is a mortgage program offered by the U.S. Department of Housing and Urban Development (HUD) for public service professionals like police officers and teachers.
+Good Neighbor Next Door is a mortgage program offered by HUD for public service professionals including police officers and teachers.
 Eligible borrowers receive a 50% discount on the purchase price of HUD properties in designated revitalization areas.
-And if they finance the home with an FHA loan, the minimum down payment is only $100.
-To receive the purchase price discount, borrowers take on a silent second mortgage, meaning they won’t make any payments or pay interest, as long as they remain in the home for three years.
+And if they finance the home with an FHA loan, the minimum down payment is only $100 at time of writing.
+To receive the purchase price discount, borrowers take on a silent second mortgage, meaning they won’t make any payments or pay interest as long as they remain in the home for three years.

 Eligibility requirements